How to Prepare Your Cut Flower Garden Bed for the Spring Season

 Amending soil in the fall takes advantage of the off-season, giving added organic materials like compost, manure, or leaf mold time to break down and integrate into the soil.

-This process enriches the soil, making nutrients more available to plants by the time spring arrives.
+This process enriches the soil, making nutrients more available to plants when spring arrives.
 Additionally, the cooler weather and moisture of fall and winter help facilitate the decomposition process without the rapid evaporation that can occur in summer.

 Early Spring Amendment